2.2.1 Angular Momentum Algebra#

 Define the Casimir operator \(\hat{J}^2\) and explain why it commutes with all components of \(\hat{\boldsymbol{J}}\).
 Why does this allow simultaneous eigenstates \(\vert j, m\rangle\)?

-Show that angular momentum quantization (\(j = 0, \frac{1}{2}, 1, \ldots\)) follows purely from the algebra, without solving a differential equation.
+Why does angular momentum quantization (\(j = 0, \frac{1}{2}, 1, \ldots\)) follow purely from the commutation algebra?
+What does this reveal about the power of symmetry?

 Lecture Notes#